 Earl and Andrew enjoying a moment together on the crush pad tasting wine

-Our winemaking team consists of the vineyard manager and winemaker and his assistant plus inputs from the general manager.
+Our winemaking team consists of the vineyard manager, winemaker and his assistant, plus inputs from the owner and general manager.

 Earl was the founding winemaker from 1996 until 2008.
 Since then Andrew Wenzl has been the winemaker.
-This family owned winery has a dedicated staff that includes Jason Farmer the current assistant winemaker as well as Darin Cook, Fault Line Vineyards foreman since 2003 and his staff who manage the vineyard.
+This family owned winery has a dedicated staff that includes Jason Farmer, assistant winemaker, as well as Alison Reeve, vineyard manager, and her staff who manage the vineyard.

 In 2001 Abacela established an intern program and most interns have been students working on bachelor or master’s degrees in American and European universities.
 They gain practical experience as an intern in viticulture and winemaking (a five-month tenure) or in winemaking only (2.5-month tenure) at Abacela.
 These internship programs have more than forty alumni.
 Each internship is described in the website under “internships”.